 May is National Cystic Fibrosis Awareness Month

 May is National Cystic Fibrosis Awareness Month.
-This dedication to the awareness of Cystic Fibrosis has been recognized since the mid-1990s and helps bring awareness to this serious genetic disease and helps raise money for research toward a cure.
+This dedication to the awareness of Cystic Fibrosis has been recognized since the mid-1990s, and helps bring awareness to a serious genetic disease and raise money for research toward a cure.

-Cystic Fibrosis is a genetic disease well-known for affecting the lungs, but it affects many other parts of the body as well, including the pancreas and the reproductive system in men.
-The disease causes mutations which prevent an essential protein to stop functioning, resulting in thick, sticky mucus attaching to organ membranes.
-In the lungs, this mucus clogs the airways and causes bacteria and other germs to become trapped, leading to severe respiratory distress, inflammation and infections.
-People with Cystic Fibrosis are also at a high risk for all kinds of infections due to a weakened immune system, and they must be especially cautious about germs and good hygiene.
-This makes everyday life riskier and more difficult for those with Cystic Fibrosis.
-In the pancreas, the mucus buildup blocks the release of enzymes that assist with the absorption of nutrients essential for growth and survival.
+is a genetic disease most commonly recognized for affecting the lungs, but it affects many other parts of the body as well, specifically the pancreas and the reproductive system in men.
+The disease causes mutations in the body which prevent an essential protein to stop functioning, resulting in thick, sticky mucus attaching to organ membranes.
+In the lungs, this mucus clogs the airways and causes bacteria and other germs to become trapped, leading to severe respiratory distress, inflammation, ad infections.
+People with cystic fibrosis are at a high risk for all kinds of infections, particularly respiratory infections, due to a weakened immune system, and must be especially cautious to avoid germs at all costs, making everyday life riskier and more difficult for them.
+In the pancreas, the mucus buildup blocks the release of enzymes that assist with absorption of nutrients that are essential for growth and survival.
 The disease can harm the liver in a similar way, causing reduced liver function or even liver failure.